nrjchnd/tfps/README.md

 mysql < schema.db
 ```

-Fill the file defines.m4 with your own definitions, then run
+Fill the file defines.m4 (you will need an api key for ipabusedb https://www.abuseipdb.com/) with your own definitions, then run

 ```
 ./install.sh